-On April 25th, a 7.8 earthquake hit Nepal near the capital city of Kathmandu.
-As Nepal suffers from its worst earthquake in more than 80 years, reports continue to come in with increasing numbers of fatalities and mass destruction to infrastructure and homes.
-Aftershocks still shake the country and those who lost their homes are…Learn More Apply Now

-Newer:

 On April 25th, a 7.8 earthquake hit Nepal near the capital city of Kathmandu, the worst of its kind in more than 80 years.
 More than 9,000 people were killed, a further 23,000 were injured and the mass destruction to infrastructure and homes was vast.
 Aftershocks continued to shake the country in the weeks that…Learn More Apply Now